N00byKing/APCpp/README.md

 Messages can be received from the Archipelago Server and this Library, such as Messages describing which item was sent, who was responsible for a Death received with DeathLink, etc.
 To receive messages:
 - Check if message is available using `AP_IsMessagePending()`
 - Receive with `AP_GetLatestMessage()`.
-This returns a String Vector representing a single message.
-When displayed, there should be line breaks as indicated by the seperation into a vector.
+This returns an AP_Message struct with a type and preconfigured presentable text for this message.
+If you want the game client to have more details for the message (for example to create a custom text) any non-plaintext type message can be casted to an AP_`TYPE`Message with some type-specific struct members providing additional information for the given message.
 - Clear the latest message with `AP_ClearLatestMessage()`.

 # Building